 An open beta release is akin to an unofficial pre-launch for your app.
 There are two basic forms of beta testing.
 Closed beta testing refers to a small group of “insiders” (i.e. employees, executives, etc.) who are usually hand-picked to try the app, whereas open beta testing involves offering the app to the general public (or in the case of an enterprise app, to all company employees).

-While both forms of beta testing have their benefits, a large, public release tends to bring the greatest benefits, including the following:
+While both forms of mobile app beta testing have their benefits, a large, public release tends to bring the greatest benefits, including the following:

-- More data – An open beta release provides your developers with a chance to utilize robust, non-optional reporting and data collection tools.
+- More data – Open beta tests provide your developers with a chance to utilize robust, non-optional reporting and data collection tools.
 It’s typically impractical to use these reporting and analytics tools in the official release.
-This means your open beta testing generates a more comprehensive data set.
+This means your open beta tests can generate a more comprehensive data set.

 - Fewer negative reviews – Negative reviews, especially early in the game, can harm your app’s ability to compete.
-An open beta release provides you with an opportunity to address bugs and glitches before your app is formally listed in the app stores.
+A couple rounds of open beta testing can provide you with an opportunity to address bugs and glitches before your app is formally listed in the app stores.
 This reduces the number of negative reviews that arise as a result of issues that were initially unrealized or underestimated.

 - More user feedback – Your developers will typically integrate a prominent feedback feature in your app’s beta version, allowing users to offer their comments and valuable insights.